baidyprod/AI-helper-test-task/readme.md

 3. ```bash
    streamlit run main.py
    ```
-4. To stop the app, press Control+C
+4. To stop the app, press Control+C in the current terminal window

 That's it!
 Have fun :)